Nick-Singstock/GCNEB/README.md

 If you use these scripts in your own work, please cite:

-Singstock, N.; Musgrave, C. Electrocatalytic Nitrogen Reduction Mechanism on the Bio-Inspired Chevrel Phase Fe2Mo6S8.
+Singstock, N.; Musgrave, C. How the Bio-Inspired Fe2Mo6S8 Chevrel Breaks Electrocatalytic Nitrogen Reduction Scaling Relations.
 In Review.
 2022.